Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/environment.rst

 - ``toolkit.telemetry.pioneerId``: The state of the Pioneer ID.
 If set, then user is enrolled in Pioneer.
 Note that this does *not* collect the value.

+- ``app.normandy.test-prefs.bool``: Test pref that will help troubleshoot uneven unenrollment in experiments.
+Defaults to false.

+- ``app.normandy.test-prefs.integer``: Test pref that will help troubleshoot uneven unenrollment in experiments.
+Defaults to 0.

+- ``app.normandy.test-prefs.string``: Test pref that will help troubleshoot uneven unenrollment in experiments.
+Defaults to "".

 attribution
 ~~~~~~~~~~~